 4. Require comprehensive mandatory diversity, bias and bystander training for all deans, faculty, coaches and Student Affairs staff, and publicly release data on the training’s content, frequency and attendance.

 Summary: When the mandatory “RESPECT Training: Preventing Discrimination, Harassment, and Sexual Misconduct” course was launched several years ago, we achieved full compliance, and we continue to require all new employees to take this course.
-Ever-Fi’s “Preventing Harassment and Discrimination” will replace RESPECT as the online base course for employee training.
-The new base course will launch in spring 2021, and, like RESPECT, be required of all employees.
+Ever-Fi’s “Preventing Harassment and Discrimination” and “Building Supportive Communities” courses will replace RESPECT as the online base course for employee training.
+The new base course will launch in the coming months, and, like RESPECT, be required of all employees.

 In addition to the online courses, IDEAA staff, as well as Title IX colleagues, provide live training throughout the year for faculty and staff upon request.
 The athletics department also routinely offers training for the coaching staff, as well as other support staff related to these issues, in collaboration with internal and external partners, such as the Title IX office, HES and IDEAA.